SHARE THIS POST:

 Helping Our College Town Landlords

 If you manage properties in a college town, our team is here to help you.
 We provide free online landlord software that helps you with everything from marketing online to accepting applications to screening tenants.
-Once you find the right tenant for your property, you can also use our software to accept online rental payments.
 We are proud to provide landlords in the above communities with online tools they can rely on.
 Fill your vacancies faster and smarter with the help of TurboTenant.